Jay R: Acting career

-In 2004, Sillona appeared in a recurring role on GMA-7's drama series Narito Ang Puso Ko.
-It was followed by a main role on an episode of Love to Love entitled "Duet for Love", where he starred opposite Toni Gonzaga.
+In 2004, Sillona appeared in a recurring role on GMA-7's drama series Narito ang Puso Ko.
+It was followed by a main role in an episode of Love to Love entitled "Duet for Love", where he starred opposite Toni Gonzaga.
 In December 2004, he made his film debut, a minor role in Regal Films' entry for the year's Metro Manila Film Festival, So Happy Together.

 In 2005, he was cast in another episode of Love to Love, entitled "Haunted Lovehouse".
 He later starred in a feature film, Hari ng Sablay, released on November 30, 2005.
 Before the year ended, he played the antagonist role of Haring Bagulbol on Exodus: Tales from the Enchanted Kingdom.
 The film was Regal's entry for the 2005 Metro Manila Film Festival.

 In 2006, Sillona took a recurring role on Encantadia: Pag-ibig Hanggang Wakas.
 He portrayed Azulan, a leader of the Bahaghari, who fancies Sang'gre Amihan (Iza Calzado).
 On January 1, 2008, he starred in another Metro Manila Film Festival entry entitled Desperados.
 In October of the same year, he portrayed Pato, a recurring role in the Filipino adaptation of LaLola.
 Before 2008 ended, Desperados was followed by its sequel, rushed as Regal's entry at the 2008 Metro Manila Film Festival.
 In 2009, he played Vince, a lead role in Dear Friends episode, "The Three Bachelors", which featured his opposite longtime music partner Kyla.